15 Best Free Summer Programs for High School Students

 Location: Virtual

-Program dates: 1-3 weeks, typically, in July but may vary depending on the program.
+Program dates: Typically 1-3 weeks in July, but varies depending on the program.

 Program selectivity: High

-Students can become familiar with research and gain hands-on experience, as well as increase their knowledge of global health.
-They will also participate in workshops on college readiness and career exploration.
+This free summer program for high school students allows you to become familiar with research and gain experience as well as increase your knowledge of global health.
+You will also participate in workshops on college readiness and career exploration.
 The program has both online and in-person components.

 10. Texas Tech University’s Anson L. Clark Scholars Program